-Child support is the payment of money from one person to another to help with the financial costs of caring for a child.
+Child support is the payment of money from one parent or guardian to another to help with the financial costs of caring for a child.
 The main consideration the Court will take into account is “What is in the best interests of the child”.
 The Court will also not let parents give away their child support since it is the child’s right and not the parents.

-Under the Divorce Act (if you are or were married) either Spouse can ask the other Spouse to pay Child Support for any Child of the Marriage (Divorce Act 15.1(1)).
+Under the Divorce Act, parties who are or were married can apply for child support from the other Spouse for any child of the marriage.

 Definition — Spouse

-A spouse is someone you are/were married to (Divorce Act s.
-2(1)).
+A spouse is someone you are or were married to.

 Definition — Child of the Marriage

-A “Child of the Marriage” is a child whose parents were married and is either younger than 18 and still lives with their parents, or is over 18 but still lives with their parents because they are sick, disabled, or otherwise unable to move out and live on their own.
-(Divorce Act 2(1)).
+A “child of the marriage” is a child whose parents were married and is either younger than 18 and still lives with their parents, or is over 18 but still lives with their parents because they are sick, disabled, or otherwise unable to move out and live on their own.

 “Otherwise unable” can include going to school.
-There are a list of factors used in the case Farden v Farden (1993 BCSC) to help the Court decide whether or not someone should be considered a “Child of the Marriage”.
+There are a list of factors considered in Farden v Farden (1993 BCSC) to help the Court decide whether or not someone should be considered a “child of the marriage”.
 The court will ask questions to determine whether the child is independent or not including: